 Let’s look at Australia.

-This has only been manage in a handful of locations.
-Specifically, Wuhan (and China in general which peaked at around 4,000 daily cases)[6] and Singapore which contained a dormitory outbreak that peaked at 1,400 cases per day as well as more widespread community cases (outside that crowded foreign worker dorm environment) which never reached higher than 50 cases per day.[5]
+This has only been managed in a handful of locations.
+Specifically, Wuhan (and China in general, which peaked at around 4,000 daily cases)[6] and Singapore, which contained a dormitory outbreak that peaked at 1,400 cases per day as well as more widespread community cases (outside that crowded foreign worker dorm environment) which never reached higher than 50 cases per day.[5]
 Both of these locations have now had multiple doughnut days (or months).

-Australia hasn’t seen its combined national daily tally of almost exclusively PCR-based tests, fall below 20,000 since June.
-These aren’t just test results from hotel quarantine by the way – this is mostly from among the community in each of Australia’s eight jurisdictions.
+Australia hasn’t seen its combined national daily tally of almost exclusively PCR-based tests fall below 20,000 since June.
+By the way, these aren’t just test results from hotel quarantine—they are mostly from among the community in each of Australia’s eight jurisdictions.

 All that testing provides a good number of opportunities for those so-called false-positive PCR results to show up in our daily reported numbers.
 Surely more testing should mean a steady flow of false positives if these conspiracies are correct?
-And others love to add that it should be even more of a problem in a low prevalence setting.
+Others love to add that it should be even more of a problem in a low-prevalence setting.
 Australia certainly fits that bill.
 Plus, we’re testing mostly sick people but also asymptomatic and presymptomatic people.

 If we have a look at the next figure, we can see no constant stream of positives among the local testing.
 Yes, cases are occurring (as far as I know, mostly the same RT-PCR-based testing) among those coming from outside Australia but these are – as far as I know – linked to ill travellers diagnosed as having COVID-19.
 Actual clinical cases.
 The false-positive PCR problem is not a problem.